-This course is offered in conjunction with the CWNA Certification Seminar.
+1 semester credit hour This course is offered in conjunction with the CWNA Certification Seminar.
 An extensive hands-on laboratory experience will prepare the student for configuration, installation, and administration of a WLAN.
-Prerequisite: EET282
+Prerequisite: EET282 Co-requisite: EET285

 EET 292 - Introduction Mechanics Statics and Dynamics